biscuit-js/biscuit-store/docs/API_REFERENCE.md

 ```

 #### manager.update
-Updates the state of the repository.
+Updates the state of the store.
 This method is equivalent to dispatch(...).

 #### manager.props